 Are Left-Handers Actually More Creative?
-Science-Based Benefits of Being a Leftie
+Science Can’t Really Answer

 ‘Oh, that explains your creativity’ or ‘no wonder you’re good at math!’
 If you’re a leftie, you might have heard such phrases directed towards you.
-While the evidence for these claims is murky at best, there are other evidence-based benefits that being left-handed confers.
+While these claims can’t be substantiated, there are other real evidence-based benefits that being left-handed confers.
 For one, the distribution of brain function is more extensive in left-handers than in their right-handed counterparts.
+But what does this mean in our daily lives?
 In this article, we trace the evolution and discuss the science of handedness.